vladen/aerobus/doc/readme.md

 **Params**
 - [limit] <code>number</code> <code> = 1</code> - The number of subsequent subscribers receiving next publication.
-- [step] <code>number</code> <code> = 1</code> - The number of subsequent subscribers to step over after each publication.
-If step is less than number, subscribers selected for delivery will overlap.
+- [step] <code>number</code> - The number of subsequent subscribers to step over after each publication.
+If step is less than limit, selected subscribers will overlap.

 <a name="Common+enable"></a>
 ### `channel.enable([value])` ⇒ <code>[Channel](#Channel)</code> &#124; <code>[Section](#Section)</code>